clovisphere/Interviews/README.md

 # Interviews
-Solution to technical interview questions
+Answers to technical questions I see here and there; note that (some) solution may contain bugs (sorry!).